cschladetsch/CppEvents/Readme.md

 Events can be a function, a method, const or non-const, of any arity up to `SCHLADETSCH_EVENTS_ARITY_MAX`, which defaults to 8 but obviously can be overriden either in code or via compile-time switches.

-**Not currently supported**: lambda's and C\+\+11 functions.
-This library was written well before these things existed, and it could be improved/re-written based on C++ generic functions - probably, and perhaps at a performance cost.

 See [webarchive](http://web.archive.org/web/20140719090331/http://www.altdev.co/2011/10/30/c-events/) for the original article, which also provides a detailed description of the library and architecture.